Chapter Forty Five IV

 Nikko pulls across the doorway, Guard One is face down on the asphalt.
 Guard Two is telling Chan the setup inside.
 Like Gamba with Janah, he can’t help but talk, his mind isn’t his own now.
 Chan holds his neck, the man passes out next to his partner.

 Chan, “Three inside, automatic weapons.
-There are the counters, but they aren’t armed, they aren’t anything but naked.
+There are the counters, but they aren’t armed.
 This is just money, cocaine is packaged elsewhere.”

 Just then, the door cracks open, a voice, “Wilson, cameras screwed up, what the…”